-About Me
+About me

 My name is Forrest Cameranesi.
 I am a self-styled "Geek of All Trades" from Ojai, California.

-I do web development and graphic design for work.
+I do web development for work.

+For much of my career I also did graphic design.
 I occasionally do independent consulting for computer support and tutoring.
 I was very briefly a student teacher at an elementary school.
 For a while I was an all-purpose technical and administrative assistant.
 I was once co-founder and lead designer of a small, short-lived computer game company.
 Before all that I was an Apple-certified Macintosh technician and salesperson.

 I used to sing karaoke, and people kept telling me I should sing professionally, but I don't have anywhere to do so any more.
 And I used to perform in the Rocky Horror Picture Show with Big Purple Onion Productions in San Luis Obispo, California.